Project Summary: Iron Deficiency

 Iron deficiency causing anemia may be due to blood loss, menstruation and pregnancy in women and their children, malaria, hookworm, dietary conditions lacking adequate iron, celiac disease, cancer, kidney disease, and conditions causing an inability to absorb iron.
 About 10% of individuals over 65 years and more than 20% of individuals over 85 years are anemic.
 Anemia in the elderly is typically mild, but results in adverse outcomes like longer hospitalization, disability, and increased mortality risk and impacts on quality of life (fatigue, depression, frailty, etc.).

-Iron levels may appear normal in individuals with inflammatory syndromes (chronic heart failure, chronic kidney disease, cancers, and bowel inflammatory diseases) even when there is a low iron store.
+Iron deficiency is extremely common in individuals with chronic inflammation (chronic heart failure, chronic kidney disease, cancers, and bowel inflammatory diseases).

 Symptoms of iron deficiency